omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

-  licenseCode           license identifier for the @license NED property licenseText           copyright notice for the given license bannerComment         banner comment for source files; includes license text
+  licenseCode           license identifier for the @license NED property licenseText           copyright notice for the given license bannerComment         banner comment for source files; includes license text templateFolderName    name of the folder in which the template files are templateFolderPath    workspace path of the folder in which the template files are templateProject       name of the project that defines the template

 Other variables may come from custom template pages, see later.